Why Baseboards Become Moldy After Leaks

 Mold May Spread Before Becoming Visible

-In many cases, mold spreads within hidden cavities before appearing on visible surfaces.
-By the time visible mold appears, internal growth may already be well established.
+In many cases, mold spreads within hidden cavities before appearing on the face of the baseboard or wall.
+By the time visible mold appears, internal growth may already be established.

 Signs that mold may have spread internally include: